-When analyzing the enhanced and more detailed Tier 2 data collected in 2021, it was evident that most motor vehicle-related contacts were made with Blacks.
-This was followed by Hispanics.
-Of those that came in contact with the police, most tickets or citations were issued to Blacks; this was followed by Hispanics.
-However, in terms of verbal warnings, most of these were issued to Blacks; followed by Whites.
+When examining the enhanced and more detailed Tier 2 data collected in 2023, it was evident that most motor vehicle-related contacts were made with Blacks, followed by Hispanics.
+Of those who came in contact with police, most tickets or citations were issued to Blacks and Hispanics; this was followed by Whites.

-Regarding searches and arrests, the data showed that most searches took place among Blacks.
-When considering all searches, most were consented by Blacks, while most custody arrests were also of Blacks.
-Overall, most searches resulted in contraband; of those that produced contraband, most were of Blacks.
+While reviewing searches and arrests, the data showed that most searches took place among Blacks.
+When considering all searches, most were consented by Whites, while most custody arrests were of Blacks.
+Overall, most searches did not result in contraband; of those that produced contraband, most were of Blacks; this was followed by Hispanics.
 Of the searches that did not produce contraband, most were of Blacks.
-Most arrests were made on Blacks.
+Most arrests were made of Blacks.
 Most of the arrests that originated from a violation of the penal code involved Blacks.
-Overall, the police department reports seventeen (17) instances where force was used that resulted in bodily injury.
+Overall, the police department reported 20 instances where force was used that resulted in bodily injury.